jasonmelgoza/mavericks/src/pages/projects/basis.md

   height="1200"
 /%}

 "Basis" is our internal component library and design system at SecureDocs.
 We use it for designing and building new applications or features.
-When I first joined the development team in 2018, one of the first projects was to start a component library - something simple to start building out new features.
+When I first joined the development team in 2018, one of the first projects was to start a component library - something simple to begin building new features.
 At the time, the development team was transitioning major features to React.
-The opportunity to collaborate on a component library presented itself.
-We named this system "Basis."
+The opportunity to collaborate on a component library presented itself, and we named this system "Basis."

 ## The Figma Library